 All patients prescribed heparin, including LMWH, should have a baseline platelet count assessed.
-Postoperative patients receiving LMWH have a low risk of HIT and do not require routine platelet count monitoring for this purpose.
-Further advice on Diagnosis and Treatment of HIT can be found in the Clinical Guideline Electronic Resource Directory on StaffNet.
+Post-operative patients receiving LMWH have a low risk of HIT and do not require routine platelet count monitoring for this purpose.
+Further advice on Diagnosis and Treatment of HIT can be found can be found in the Right Decision Platform.